saltyorg/docs/docs/reference/rclone-manual.md

 </details>

-You now have shared drives and union combining them; the saltbox install will merge this with your local drive and cloudplow will upload to the union mount, which will distribute media to the shared drives by path.
+You now have shared drives and and a union combining them; the saltbox install will merge this with your local drive and cloudplow will upload to the union remote, which will distribute media to the shared drives by path.

 ## After the Final Rose